The blue spruce is a unique tree because it has a sky-blue color in addition to the beautiful needles. Such a combination is rare, even for conifers.

 Fungal diseases usually show themselves as small black spots on the needles.
 It is also possible for the needles to turn brown.

-To avoid this, constantly check the needles for symptoms of the disease, especially young growth.
+To avoid this, constantly check the needles for disease symptoms, especially young growth.
 If you see the disease, spray the spruce immediately with copper fungicide.
-You can read more about this here Why is my colorado blue spruce turning brown?

 Do not transplant